-Section 4: Sibling Placements - The Department did not achieve the threshold (Siblings placed together, 80%, Unvalidated Performance 73.33%).
+Section 4: Sibling Placements - The Department did not achieve the threshold (Siblings placed together, Target - 80%, Unvalidated Performance - 68.75%).
 An insufficient number of cases were reviewed as it relates to statistical significance.
 The Monitoring Team recommends reviewing a statistically valid sample for future review periods.
 Without a sufficient number of cases for review, the statewide results cannot be validated.

 Section 5: Case Management - No additional outcome measures - beyond those described in Sections 6 and 10 - are defined in Section 5 of the Settlement Agreement.
-The Monitoring Team anticipates, however, that DCYF will be mindful that in subsequent review periods, failure to achieve the benchmarks described in the Settlement Agreement will invoke a requirement via which DCYF must conduct a workload study in consultation with the Monitoring Team.
+As DCYF did not meet the benchmarks described in Section 6 for Reporting Periods 2 and 3, the Department will now be responsible for conducting a workload study in consultation with the Monitoring Team.

-Section 6: Visitation - The Department did not achieve the threshold (Monthly caseworker face-to-face visits, Target-95%, Unvalidated Performance -94.13%; Quality of face-to-face visits, Target 85%, Unvalidated Performance - 16.76%; Frequency of sibling visitation, Target-85%, Unvalidated Performance-3.28%; Frequency of parent visitation (reunifications), Target-85%, Unvalidated Performance-12.62%).
+Section 6: Visitation - The Department did not achieve the threshold (Monthly caseworker face-to-face visits, Target - 95%, Unvalidated Performance - 96.48%; Quality of face-to-face visits, Target - 85%, Unvalidated Performance - 6.63%; Frequency of sibling visitation, Target - 85%, Unvalidated Performance - 5.26%; Frequency of parent visitation (reunifications), Target - 85%, Unvalidated Performance - 10.53%).
 Neither the Department nor PCG reviewed a sufficient number of cases as it relates to statistical significance.
 For the Department this is reflected in measures 6.2, 6.3 and 6.4; for PCG - 6.1.
 The Monitoring Team recommends reviewing a statistically valid sample for future review periods.
 Without a sufficient number of cases for review, the statewide results cannot be validated.

-Section 7: Licensing - The Department did not fully achieve the threshold (Non-kinship placements must be licensed, Tareget-100%, Unvalidated Performance-100%; Background checks required for kinship homes, Target-100%, Unvalidated Performance-70.83%; Kinship applications completed within six months, Target-95%, Unvalidated Performance-45%; Background checks completed within 30 days of license renewal date, Target 85%, Unvalidated Performance-23.29%).
-An insufficient number of cases were reviewed as it relates to statistical significance.
+Section 7: Licensing - The Department did not fully achieve the threshold (Non-kinship placements must be licensed, Target - 100%, Unvalidated Performance - 99.73%; Background checks required for kinship homes, Target - 100%, Unvalidated Performance - 90.29%; Kinship applications completed within six months, Target - 95%, Unvalidated Performance - 44.89% Background checks completed within 30 days of license renewal date, Target - 85%, Unvalidated

+Performance - 38.17%).
+An insufficient number of cases were reviewed for statistical validity.
 The Monitoring Team recommends reviewing a statistically valid sample for future review periods.
 Without a sufficient number of cases for review, the statewide results cannot be validated.

-Section 8: Child Protective Services - The Department did not fully achieve the threshold (Timely screening of reports of abuse/neglect, Target-90%, Unvalidated Performance-96.48%; Response within designated timeframes, Target-90%, Unvalidated Performance-77.76%; Investigations completed within designated timeframes, Target-85%, Unvalidated Performance-84.35%).
+Section 8: Child Protective Services - The Department appears to have achieved the required threshold (Timely screening of reports of abuse/neglect, Target - 90%, Unvalidated Performance - 96.64%; Response within designated timeframes, Target - 90%, Unvalidated Performance - 86.26%; Investigations completed within designated timeframes, Target - 85%, Unvalidated Performance - 69.29%).
 An insufficient number of cases were reviewed as it relates to statistical significance.
-The Monitoring Team recommends reviewing a statistically valid sample for future review periods.
-Without a sufficient number of cases for review, the statewide results cannot be validated.
+The Monitoring Team recommends that the number of case reviews be expanded in order to allow the Department to claim achievement of the benchmark for this section during the period of review.
+Without a sufficient number of cases for review, the results cannot be validated.